mwpher/Projects/README.md

 **Site Checker with Time Scheduling** - An application that attempts to connect to a website or server every so many minutes or a given time and check if it is up.
 If it is down, it will notify you by email or by posting a notice on screen.

 Classes
 ---------

 **Product Inventory Project** - Create an application which manages an inventory of products.
 Create a product class which has a price, id, and quantity on hand.
 Then create an *inventory* class which keeps track of various products and can sum up the inventory value.

 **Airline / Hotel Reservation System** - Create a reservation system which books airline seats or hotel rooms.
 It charges various rates for particular sections of the plane or hotel.
 Example, first class is going to cost more than coach.
 Hotel rooms have penthouse suites which cost more.
 Keep track of when rooms will be available and can be scheduled.

+**Company Manager** - Create an hierarchy of classes - abstract class Employee and subclasses HourlyEmployee, SalariedEmployee, Manager and Executive.
+Every one's pay is calculated differently, research a bit about it.
+After you've established an employee hierarchy, create a Company class that allows you to manage the employees.
+You should be able to hire, fire and raise employees.

 **Bank Account Manager** - Create a class called Account which will be an abstract class for three other classes called CheckingAccount, SavingsAccount and BusinessAccount.
 Manage credits and debits from these accounts through an ATM style program.